rcmaklan/SAP-Fioneer-Challenge/README.md

 ## Installation

-To get started with SAP-Fioneer-Challenge, follow these steps:
+To get started with SAP-Fioneer-Challenge, you'll need to have Node.js installed and Visual Studio Code on your machine.
+See requirements on the [official Playwright page](https://playwright.dev/docs/intro#system-requirements).
+Follow these steps:

 1. **Clone the Repository**:
     ```bash